Are you being sold a RILA Annuity?

 What is a RILA?

 A RILA (registered index-linked annuity) is similar to a FIA (fixed indexed annuity).
-Both use options on stock market indexes to provide a return, and both limit loss of principle.
+Both use options on stock market indexes to provide a return and limit loss of principle.

 Further, both are types of deferred annuities aimed at accumulation.
 FIAs have principle protection—there is no risk of principal loss, though likely they won’t return nearly as much as advertised over the next few years.